astrale-sharp/typstfmt/README.md

 It's not always pretty, it sometimes break the code in math mode, but it should be safe for code and markup.

+you can enable experimental features via the config file : `experimental_args_breaking_consecutive`

 # Installing

 ```sh